diseraluca/diseraluca.github.io/_posts/2018-08-05-case-study-one-delta-mush-part-three.md

 pointPtr[3]; // point.w
 ```

-Even more interesting is the fact that maya containers like *MPointArray* and *MVectorArray* presentas the same contiguos memory for their members.
+Even more interesting is the fact that maya containers like *MPointArray* and *MVectorArray* present the same contiguos memory for their members.
 This means we can do something like the following:

 ```c++
 MPointArray points{4};